 Between meals, there’s plenty of places to indulge in a little retail therapy.
 It’s all indie shops – many of which focus on local artisans and South Texas culture.

-You could lose hours inside Twig Book Shop, San Antonio’s most well-known independent book store.
+Beware, you could lose hours inside Twig Book Shop, San Antonio’s most well-known independent book store.
 For the modern gentleman, The Sporting District carries clothing, accessories and lifestyle merchandise.
 And Dos Carolinas is the spot to get a bespoke Guayaberas shirt made.

 Hotel Emma San Antonio

-The pulse of the Pearl District beats at Hotel Emma.
+The pulse of Pearl beats at Hotel Emma.
 Until 2001, it was a brewery.
 Now, it’s one of America’s coolest hotels.
 A brew aficionados dream, its stunning restoration preserved the brewery, yet the space feels more intimate than industrial.

 You’ll also find repurposed Co2 tanks and bottle fillers transformed into chandeliers.
+Guest rooms are all about the details, from Frette towels to a hidden icebox stocked with provisions.

 Pearl Brewery Restaurants